-Day 2: We’ll depart early for a two-and-a-half-hour drive to Chingaza National Park, where amongst beautiful Andean scenery we’ll look for the endemic Brown-breasted Parakeet, near endemic Mattoral Tapaculo and Rufous-browed Conebill, and a host of high elevation and temperate forest species including Andean Guan, Andean Pygmy Owl, Bronze-tailed Thornbill, White-browed Spinetail, White-chinned Thistletail, and Scarlet-bellied Mountain-Tanager.
-Time permitting we may make a late afternoon stop in some marshes to look for Bogota Rail.
+Day 2: We’ll depart early for a two-and-a-half hour drive to Chingaza National Park, where amongst beautiful Andean scenery we’ll look for the endemic Brown-breasted Parakeet, near endemic Mattoral Tapaculo and Rufous-browed Conebill, and a host of high elevation and temperate forest species including Andean Guan, Andean Pygmy Owl, Bronze-tailed Thornbill, Blue-throated Starfrontlet, Rufous Antpitta, White-chinned Thistletail, Golden-fronted Redstart and Scarlet-bellied Mountain-Tanager.
+Time permitting we may make a late afternoon stop in some marshes to look for Bogota Rail, or to visit our first hummingbird feeding station.
 Night in Bogotá.

 Day 8: We’ll have the entire morning to look for birds around Quimbaya Otun, following a beautiful track through good forest at 6,500 feet.
 The endemic Cauca Guan is reasonably common here, and we also have a chance of seeing the endemic Chestnut Wood-Quail and the elusive Wattled Guan.
 We’ll be on the lookout for the endemic Multicolored Tanager, as well as exciting mixed-species feeding flocks.
 Another attraction of this site is Red-ruffed Fruitcrow and we hope to obtain great views of this large and impressive cotinga.
 The afternoon will be taken up with the long drive to Las Tangaras Reserve in the Choco zone.
 Night at Las Tangaras Lodge.

 Day 9: We’ll spend the whole day at the Las Tangaras Reserve birding down a gently sloping traffic-free road and hiking up one trail.
 We’ll be searching for mixed flocks that can be large and exciting.
 We should locate a key endemic the Black-and-gold Tanager which seems quite common at this site and we also hope to find the Black Solitaire along the trail.
-The flocks are often full of specialities; Pacific Tufted-cheek, Fulvous-dotted Treerunner, Glistening-green and Purplish-mantled Tanagers, Toucan Barbet and both Chestnut-breasted and Yellow-collared Chlorophonias for example.
-We may make occasional sorties into the understorey where we hope to find Yellow-breasted Antpitta, Nariño Tapaculo, Olive Finch, Tricolored Brush-finch and Bronze-olive Pygmy-Tyrant.
-On what will be a very full day we also hope to squeeze in a visit to the reserve’s hummingbird feeders where Violet-tailed Sylph, Velvet-Purple Coronet, Tawny-bellied Hermit and White-tailed Hillstar are all possible.
+The flocks are often full of specialties; Buffy Tuftedcheek, Fulvous-dotted Treerunner, Glistening-green and Purplish-mantled Tanagers, Toucan Barbet and both Chestnut-breasted and Yellow-collared Chlorophonias for example.
+We may make occasional sorties into the understorey where we hope to find Yellow-breasted Antpitta, Nariño Tapaculo, Olive Finch, Choco (Tricolored) Brush-finch and Bronze-olive Pygmy-Tyrant.
+On what will be a very full day we also hope to squeeze in a visit to the reserve’s hummingbird feeders where Violet-tailed Sylph, Velvet-purple Coronet, Brown Inca, Purple-bibbed Whitetip and White-tailed Hillstar are all possible.
 Night at Las Tangaras Lodge.

 Day 11: We’ll need an early start for our dawn visit to the Yellow-eared Parrot roosting area.
 These endangered macaw-like parrots are now only found in Colombia having become extinct in other nearby countries and we’ll be looking for them in one of their few remaining strongholds.
 We’ll spend the rest of the day birding back down the road to Jardin.
 This will give us a second opportunity to look for Tanager Finch and Chestnut-crested Cotinga and we also expect to find many temperate forest birds.
 We’ll return to town in the late afternoon.
 Night in Jardin.

 Day 12: Another early start today so as to spend the cool morning birding at low altitude in the Cauca valley.
-We’ll be looking for a number of endemics and specialities including Greyish Piculet, Apical Flycatcher, Antioquia Wren and the colombianus race of Speckle-breasted Wren.
+We’ll be looking for a number of endemics and specialities including Greyish Piculet, Apical Flycatcher, Antioquia Wren (a species only described in 2012) and Colombian (Speckle-breasted) Wren.
 We’ll leave in the late morning and spend the balance of the day driving to the Chestnut-capped Piha reserve.
 We hope to arrive with time for a little birding in the lodge garden where there are hummingbird and fruit feeders that draw in many birds from the surrounding countryside.

 Day 13: The Piha reserve holds many special birds but we’ll have to hike up a narrow trail into the forest to see most of them.
 We’ll walk slowly birding all the way and will take a packed lunch for a full day in the field.
 Skulking species can include the endemic Stiles’s Tapaculo, Chestnut-crowned Gnateater, and Streak-capped Treehunter.
 We’ll be scanning the canopy for the often unobtrusive Chestnut-capped Piha and keeping an ear out for noisy groups of Red-bellied Grackles.
 We hope to come across one or two of the large mixed-species flocks that roam through the forest and which can hold Multicolored Tanager, Brown-billed Scythebill and Rufous-browed Tyrannulet.
-We’ll return to the lodge in the late afternoon and, in the evening, try for night birds including Lyre-tailed Nightjars and possibly Tropical and Cinnamon Screech-Owls, and Mottled Owl.
+We’ll return to the lodge in the late afternoon and in the evening try for night birds including Lyre-tailed Nightjar and possibly Tropical Screech-Owls, Mottled Owl or even Stygian Owl.
 Night at the Chestnut-capped Piha reserve lodge.

 Day 14: We’ll have a second full morning at the Piha reserve.
 Our activities will largely be governed by what we saw on our first day.
 We have time for a second visit to the forest if required and can also bird along the road.
-We’ll be alert for further special birds including Moustached Puffbird, White-capped Manakin and Chestnut Wood-Quail.
+We’ll be alert for further special birds including Moustached Puffbird, Lanceolated Monklet, Chestnut Wood-Quail, Parker’s and Magdalena Antbirds, Ornate Flycatcher and Black-winged Saltator.
 We’ll also have time to enjoy commoner species at the lodge’s fruit and hummingbird feeders before spending the afternoon driving back to Medellin.
 Night in Medellin.

 Day 15: We will have an early flight to Riohacha on the north coast.
-In the afternoon, we will be looking for birds in lowland desert habitats and the Los Flamencos Reserve, where specialities include Green-rumped Parrotlet, Buffy Hummingbird, White-whiskered Spinetail, Slender-billed Inezia, Vermilion Cardinal, Orinocan Saltator, Pileated Finch, and Tocuyo Sparrow.
-In the evening, we’ll visit coastal lagoons for a host of waders, gulls, terns and waterbirds and sometimes the odd surprise.
+In the afternoon we will be looking for birds in lowland desert habitats and the Los Flamencos Reserve, where specialties include Green-rumped Parrotlet, Buffy Hummingbird, White-whiskered Spinetail, Slender-billed Inezia, Vermilion Cardinal, Orinocan Saltator, Pileated Finch and Tocuyo Sparrow.
+In the evening we’ll visit coastal lagoons for a host of waders, gulls, terns and waterbirds and sometimes the odd surprise.
 Night in Riohacha.

 Day 16: We’ll spend the morning at Los Flamencos, searching for any species we may have missed the day before, and then drive towards the spectacular Santa Marta mountains and our first endemics including Santa Marta Tapaculo and Santa Marta Foliage-gleaner.
 We’ll arrive at the El Dorado Lodge at dusk, a comfortable accommodation with a bird-filled garden where many endemics can be seen directly from the balcony.
 Night at El Dorado Lodge.

 Days 17-18: We’ll devote two entire days to different elevations on the San Lorenzo Ridge of the Santa Marta mountains.
-On one day we’ll take our four-wheel-drive jeeps high up in search of endemics such as Santa Marta Parakeet, the rare Black-backed Thorntail, Santa Marta Woodstar, White-tailed Starfrontlet, Rusty-headed and Streak-capped Spinetails, Santa Marta Antpitta, Santa Marta Bush-Tyrant, Santa Marta and White-lored Warblers, Yellow-crowned Whitestart, Santa Marta Mountain Tanager, Santa Marta Brush Finch, and Santa Marta Seedeater.
+On one day we’ll take our four-wheel-drive jeeps high up in search of endemics such as Santa Marta Parakeet, Santa Marta Woodstar, White-tailed Starfrontlet, Rusty-headed and Streak-capped Spinetails, Santa Marta Antpitta, Santa Marta Bush-Tyrant, Santa Marta and White-lored Warblers, Yellow-crowned Redstart, Black-cheeked Mountain-Tanager, Santa Marta Brushfinch, and Hermit Wren.
 Other birds possible here include Black-fronted Wood-Quail, Lined Quail-Dove, White-rumped Hawk, White-tipped Quetzal and Golden-breasted Fruiteater.
 The area also has a still undescribed species of Megascops owl and last year one was roosting right next to one of the cabins.
 Nights at El Dorado Lodge.

 Day 19: Leaving the lodge early we’ll descend from the mountains and spend time birding around the coffee plantations above the small town of Minca.
-Here we’ll be looking for Rosy-thrush Tanager, Golden-winged Manakin, Scaled Piculet and both Rufous-breasted and Rufous-and-white Wrens.
+Here we’ll be looking for Rosy-thrush Tanager, Scaled Piculet,both Rufous-breasted and Rufous-and-white Wrens, Santa Marta Antbird, Keel-billed Toucan and Golden-winged Sparrow.
 We should encounter a good variety of more widespread species and will try a site for the handsome Black-backed Antshrike.
 As the day heats up we’ll drive west of Santa Marta to Barranquilla.
+Night in Barranquilla.